agile-lab-dev/witboost-snowflake-specific-provisioner/README.md

 Based on this, you are able to configure your variables simply following the placeholders in the previous image.
 The only exception is for these two:

 - **JDBC_URL**: is a string composed in this way *jdbc:snowflake://**[ORGANIZATION]-[ACCOUNT NAME]**.snowflakecomputing.com*.
 Following the placeholders you can easily create your jdbc string
-- **SNOWFLAKE_ACCOUNT_LOCATOR_URL**: you can retrieve this from the specific button, highlithed in green in the image
+- **SNOWFLAKE_ACCOUNT_LOCATOR_URL**: you can retrieve this from the specific button, highlighted in green in the image

 Logging is handled with Logback, you can find an example `logback.xml` in the Helm chart.
 Customize it and pass it using the `logback.configurationFile` system property.